 - Is the potential guardian someone with whom your child already feels comfortable?

 - If the potential guardian has other children, how would your child fit in?

 - If the person is married, are you comfortable with their spouse also raising your child?

 - Is the person financially stable and able to competently manage their money?
 If they don’t have money, will you be leaving them enough money to cover expenses for your children?

 Once you’ve determined who you want to be the guardian and they’ve accepted the position, what’s the next step?
 You must legally document your wishes.
 If you don’t, and you pass away or are unable to care for your child, child protective services usually get involved, which can cause your child additional trauma when they’re already going through a trying time.

-As a child guardianship attorney in Massachusetts, I’ll work with you to legally document a guardian for your child (and a back-up guardian) as well as develop a protection plan to ensure that your child will be taken care of by the people you want.
-Contact me at firstname.lastname@example.org or 617.299.6976 to set up a free, confidential consultation.
+As a child guardianship attorney in Massachusetts, I’ll work with you to legally document a guardian for your child (and a back-up guardian) as well as develop a child protection plan to ensure that your child will be taken care of by the people you want.
+Contact me at firstname.lastname@example.org or 617.485.0452 to set up a free, confidential consultation.